Seagate/cortx/FAQs.md

 ## Frequently Asked Questions

+**What is CORTX?**

+Refer to the documentation [here](https://github.com/Seagate/cortx-motr/blob/main/doc/motr-in-prose.md) to know more about CORTX.

 **What does CORTX stand for?**

    * Actually CORTX is not an acronym.
 The marketing team just thought it looks cool and sounds cool.  :smiley: